killercoda/scenarios-helm/automatic-roll-deployment/step2/text.md

 In this step, you will replace the existing message value.

 Upgrade the release to use the message `You are overriding the message.
-Does the pod take this change in consideration ?` instead of the previous one.
+Does the pod take this change in consideration?` instead of the previous one.

-**NOTE: The chart is packaged and stored in /charts/mock-app folder**
+**NOTE: The chart is stored in /charts/mock-app folder**

 <br>
 <details><summary>Tip</summary>